 FEAR AND LOATHING WITH PUBIC HAIR

-Bathing suit season is upon us, and since, the thought of pubic hair is clearly vogue it presents us with three options; wax, shave or au natural.
-You’d be stretched to try and find any magazine with a model sporting a mature bush.
-I am a 20-something-year-old woman and as such, I also undergo the unspoken ritual of heading to “beautify” that pubic hair every 5–6 weeks in the form of spending a very intimate, and painfully awkward, 20 minutes with a stranger to get that desired hair-free look.
+Bathing suit season is upon us, and this presents us with three options; wax, shave or au natural.
+You’d be stretched to try and find any magazine with a model sporting a mature bush, let alone any hair on their bodies.
+And being a 20-something-year-old woman myself, I regularly undergo the unspoken ritual to “tame the mane” every 5–6 weeks in the form of spending a very intimate, and painfully awkward, 20 minutes with a stranger to get that acceptable hair-free look.
 It seems questionable in our modern times of equality and woman empowerment, that cultural anxiety surrounding women’s pubic still exists however, it seems in this day-in-age, the ‘bush’ is so foreign to many men’s minds that they would almost be forgiven to believe that women have eradicated this biological ‘asset’.

 Many of my self-promoted “gender equalist” male friends stating that they would never sleep with a girl who had pubic hair.
 One even going as far as promoting a story of making a girl shaving downstairs before he’d even consider it.
 This is a trend that has only been popularised int he last 20-years.
 We used to embrace puberty in all its fashion, and now, society seems to have gone backwards, wanting women to resemble that of a prepubescent 12-year-old girl.
 Why are women have silently accepted their fate?
 Spending upwards up $10,000 dollars in their lifetime to adhere to these ridiculous beauty expectations.